Still Tickin: Mose Allison and Graham Parker

 The always entertaining, always musically adventurous Michelle Shocked has a show at McCabes on April 4.
 The next day, the dynamic duo of singer/songwriters Tom Russell and Dave Alvin play McCabes, but the shows look like sellouts.

-the Church, has a show at the Roxy on April 5 as part of their 30th anniversary tour, which is billed as an acoustic tour too.
+The longtime Australian band, the Church, has a show at the Roxy on April 5 as part of their 30th anniversary tour, which is billed as an acoustic tour too.
 Both Steve Kilby and Marty Willson-Piper put out albums.
 It all makes me want to hear Unguarded Moment.”

 That living legend Willie Nelson wheels into the Grove of Anaheim on 4/11.